Skip to content

 var results = runtime.FireHook("onInit", new FireHookOptions { Data = data });

-LoadMod validates a mod manifest against the app manifest (checking that referenced slots exist, formats are accepted, and required capabilities are granted), sanitizes any fragment HTML, and returns a ModInstance.
+LoadMod validates a mod manifest against the app manifest (checking that referenced slots exist, formats are accepted, and required capabilities are granted), sanitizes any fragment HTML, runs the mod’s entry script (registering its host-invokable exports), and returns a ModInstance.

 var modManifestJson = """